-Coronavirus makes people sick, usually with a mild to moderate upper respiratory tract illness, similar to a common cold.
-Its symptoms include a runny nose, cough, sore throat, headache and a fever that can last for a couple of days.
+The viruses can make people sick, usually with a mild to moderate upper respiratory tract illness, similar to a common cold.
+Coronavirus symptoms include a runny nose, cough, sore throat, possibly a headache and maybe a fever, which can last for a couple of days.

 For those with a weakened immune system, the elderly and the very young, there’s a chance the virus could cause a lower, and much more serious, respiratory tract illness like a pneumonia or bronchitis.

 Depending on how virulent the virus is, a cough, sneeze or handshake could cause exposure.
-The virus can also be transmitted by coming into contact with something an infected person has touched and then touching your mouth, nose or eyes.
+The virus can also be transmitted by touching something an infected person has touched and then touching your mouth, nose or eyes.
 Caregivers can sometimes be exposed by handling a patient’s waste, according to the CDC.

 “People are thought to be most contagious when they are most symptomatic (the sickest),” the CDC says.
 “Some spread might be possible before people show symptoms; there have been reports of this occurring with … coronavirus, but this is not thought to be the main way the virus spreads.”